AlisonV2/av2-docker-elective/README.md

 - Dotenv files wouldn't load
 - Mongo wouldn't connect unless the app folder is somewhere in C:/User
 - Problems using env variables in Nginx conf file

+### Nginx ENV variables

+- Multistep build to use ENV variables defined in docker compose?